DEVOTIONALS

 (Matthew 5:5)

-They do not have a ‘hunger and thirst for righteousness’.
+They don’t have a ‘hunger and thirst for righteousness’.

 “Blessed are those who hunger